-With XR technologies, customers can visit hotels before booking them or check the car they are interested in buying first-hand.
-Professionals can also benefit from them.
-For example, architects can invite their clients to tour the project virtually, while healthcare professionals can optimize their practice, especially in complex operations.
-In addition, companies and institutions can offer realistic training and simulations.
-Of course, all of those use-cases are already happening, but the possibility of exploring the metaverse sheds new light on these devices and the experiences they can enable for the current and future generations.
+Customers now have the opportunity to visit hotels virtually before booking them or to inspect cars they are interested in buying.
+Additionally, professionals can use XR technologies to their advantage; for instance, architects can invite their clients to tour a project virtually, while healthcare professionals can optimize their practice, particularly in complex operations.
+Companies and institutions also have the option of providing realistic training and simulations.
+Although such use cases are already occurring, the possibility of exploring the metaverse opens up further opportunities for current and future generations.

 What Is The Role of Smartphones

-Loot NFT, the company behind Lootverse, a gamified metaverse designed and developed for grown-ups, is pioneering the space with a hyper-realistic universe.
-CEO, James Duchenne, sees excellent opportunities for mobile in the growing industry: “Smartphones already enabled safe and seamless transactions helping the society and the economies worldwide to face the pandemic.
-We have seen them leveraging social interaction, allowing users to connect anywhere.
-In addition, they offered many sectors the chance to reinvent their marketing, sales, and training strategies through AR and VR.
-The Metaverse will push this transformation to the extreme, and these devices have the potential to incorporate different technologies and become sole mediums as much as to count on viewers and accessories to complement the user experience in the virtual world.”
+NeoWorlder, a company behind Lootverse, a gamified metaverse designed for grown-ups, is a pioneer in this field.
+CEO James Duchenne believes there are excellent opportunities for mobile in the industry: “Smartphones have enabled safe and seamless transactions, allowing us to cope with the pandemic, and they have facilitated social interaction and connection.
+They have also allowed companies to reinvent their marketing, sales, and training strategies through AR and VR.
+The Metaverse will push this transformation further, and these devices have the potential to become sole mediums, with viewers and other accessories to augment the user experience in the virtual world.”

-Lootverse is launching a map-driven website soon, from which users will be able to search for businesses and attractions within the world and virtually travel to those destinations.
-Early adopters are already buying their land and establishing corporate and residential properties for future Lootizens to explore.
-Over time, companies operating in Lootverse will then be able to merge their presence in the metaverse with their physical stores, using XR technology.
-“Imagine walking into a shoe store with your smartphone or AR glasses and being surprised with a type of sneakers made only for Lootizens like you.
-This level of personalized experience will change the way we think about consumption in the near future”, said Duchenne.
+Lootverse is soon launching a map-driven website where users can search for businesses and attractions worldwide and virtually travel to these destinations.
+Early adopters are already buying land and setting up corporate and residential properties for future users to explore.
+Over time, companies operating in Lootverse will also be able to merge their physical stores with their presence in the Metaverse, using XR technology.
+“Imagine walking into a shoe store with your smartphone or AR glasses and finding sneakers made especially for users like you.
+This level of personalized experience will alter how we think about consumption shortly”, said Duchenne.